Wuhan: Schools and universities

 As of 2023, there are 82 higher educational institutions in Wuhan, making it a leading educational hub in the Central China region.
-Wuhan is also an important hub for international students, and it was ranked the best city in the Central China region, 4th in China, and 98th globally by the QS Best Student Cities Rankings in 2023.
-According to the U.S. News & World Report Best Global University Ranking for 2025–26, Wuhan had 16 universities included in the rankings, with two universities in the top 100 and six in the top 500.
-It is the only city in the Central China region with two universities ranked in the top 100 globally, and it is one of only three cities in mainland China, following Beijing (3) and Shanghai (2), to achieve this distinction.
+Wuhan is also an important hub for international students, and it was ranked the best city in the Central China region, 4th in China, and 86th globally by the QS Best Student Cities Rankings in 2026.
+According to the U.S. News & World Report Best Global University Ranking for 2026–27, Wuhan had 16 universities included in the rankings, with two universities in the top 100 and six in the top 500.
+It is the only city in the Central China region with two universities ranked in the top 100 globally, and it is one of only five cities in Asia, following Hong Kong, Beijing, Shanghai, and Singapore, to achieve this distinction.

 Prominent institutions include Huazhong University of Science and Technology and Wuhan University.
 Three state-level development zones and many enterprise incubators are also significant in Wuhan's education and business development.
 Wuhan ranks third in China in overall strength of science and technology.